 Two research groups exist within the Cosmic Lab.
 I’m part of the Cognitive and Social Psychology group (under the direction of prof. Isabella Poggi) that is mainly devoted to the multimodal communication analysis of several agents, among them conductors (gesture and gaze) and tourist guides.
 More in general, apart from the studies on music and emotions & decision making, our group deepens other themes such as those related to the cognitive and affective aspects of social influence, social emotions, political communication, and fake-news-embracing mechanisms.

 My involvement with the Cosmic Lab starts from a collaboration with the Institute of Cognitive Sciences and Technologies (ISTC), where I’m actually working.
 It carries out research, enhancement and technology transfer and training activities on cognitive, communicative, and linguistic processes: acquisition, processing, deficits, multimodality, and communication technologies.

 Exploring with Innovative Research Techniques

-For both studies (Marini, Ansani, & Paglieri, 2020; Ansani et al., 2020) completed with iMotions, we employed eye tracking; we used a Tobii X2-30 Compact (screen-based) to measure both eye tracking (fixations, revisits, and time spent in several fixed and moving Areas of Interest), and pupillometry metrics.
+For both studies (Marini, Ansani, & Paglieri, 2020; Ansani et al., 2020) completed with iMotions, we employed eye tracking (screen-based) to measure both eye tracking (fixations, revisits, and time spent in several fixed and moving Areas of Interest), and pupillometry metrics.

 In the Cosmic Lab we also have a Galvanic Skin Response (GSR) Sensor (Shimmer3 GSR+ Unit) and an Electroencephalogram System.
 Furthermore, we are starting new projects employing Virtual Reality (Oculus).